Economics with Management with study abroad

 The Study Abroad year fees are set annually by the University.
 For the definitive amount of the Study Abroad year fees payable please contact our Study Abroad Team.

 In the fourth year, you submit a Dissertation (a compulsory double module).
+The Dissertation module allows you to analyse, in great depth, your choice of research question in Economics.
 In addition you study one compulsory module in Strategic Management.
-You then choose a further three optional modules from a selection that currently includes:
+You then choose a further two optional Economics modules and one Management option.

 To find out more about the modules available to students studying at Durham University please click here.